 Give iBoysoft Data Recovery the Full Disk Access permission with your admin password if you need to recover deleted files from Mac's internal hard drive or a Time Machine backup disk.

-You can either select the entire disk or a partition that you want to recover deleted files from.
+You can either select the entire disk or a partition that contained the deleted file.

-Use quick scan for deleted files: Quick scan can find recently deleted files quickly and display them with full file names, file extensions, file types, and date created.
+Click the Search for Lost Data button and the scanning will start immediately without extra configuration.
+The updated iBoysoft Mac data recovery software has integrated traditional quick scan and deep scan.
+It will initiate quick scan to find recently deleted files quickly and display them with full file names, file extensions, file types, and date created.

-Use deep scan for lost files: Deep scan scans your entire disk or partition in a binary level and can dig out files that have been deleted or lost a long time ago.
-Use deep scan for a more powerful and thorough scan, which takes a lot more time.
+A deep scan will start automatically after a quick scan is done.
+It scans your entire disk or partition in a binary level and can dig out files that have been deleted or lost a long time ago.
+It is a powerful and thorough scan and takes a lot more time.

 5. Preview deleted files.

-When disk scanning is done, a list of folders iBoysoft Mac file recovery software has found will be shown.
+When disk scanning is done, iBoysoft Mac file recovery software will list folders after it has found your deleted files.
 To avoid recovering unnecessary files, you should use pre-recovery filters and preview to find only valuable files.

 Select a file and click the Preview button.
 That is the only way to know if the file is fully recoverable.

-Once you have identified deleted files you want to recover, click the box in front of the files to select them.
+Once you have identified deleted files you want to recover or the folders that include deleted files, click the box in front of the files or folders to select them.
 Then click the Recover button to restore deleted files to a new location.

 iBoysoft Mac data recovery software supports recovering all file types and can recover deleted photos, documents, videos, audio files, etc.